dooooshi/AdminIdeomni/docs/mto/manager-product-formula/api-specification.md

 ```

 ### 4. Update Manager Product Formula
-**PUT** `/api/user/manager/mto/product-formulas/{id}`
+**PUT** `/api/user/manager/mto/formulas/{id}`

 Updates an existing formula (only if not locked by active MTO).
-Any manager in the activity can update any formula within that activity.
+Any manager in the same activity can update any formula within that activity.

 #### Path Parameters
 - `id` (number): Formula ID